California residents, please see our California Privacy Notice at Collection, and California & Other U.S. State Privacy Rights sections.

 We protect your personal data in accordance with this Privacy Statement wherever it is processed and take appropriate contractual or other steps to protect it under applicable laws.
 Where personal data of users in the EEA, Switzerland, or the UK is being transferred to a recipient located in a country outside the EEA, Switzerland, or the UK which has not been recognized as having an adequate level of data protection, we ensure that the transfer is governed by the European Commission’s standard contractual clauses.
 Please contact us if you would like further information in that respect.

-Under the California Consumer Privacy Act of 2018 (CCPA), California residents may have a right to:
+Under some U.S. state laws, including the California Consumer Privacy Act of 2018 (as amended by the California Consumer Privacy Rights Act) (CCPA), residents may have a right to:

 - Access the categories and specific pieces of personal data Zoom has collected, the categories of sources from which the personal data is collected, the business purpose(s) for collecting the personal data, and the categories of third parties with whom Zoom has shared personal data;

-Zoom will not discriminate against you for exercising any of these rights, which is further in line with your rights under the CCPA.
+Zoom will not discriminate against you for exercising any of these rights, which is further in line with your rights under state law.

-We will acknowledge receipt of your request within 10 business days, and provide a substantive response within 45 calendar days, or inform you of the reason and extension period (up to 90 days) in writing.
+We will acknowledge receipt of your request within 10 business days, and provide a substantive response within 45 calendar days, or inform you of the reason and extension period (up to a total of 90 days) in writing.

 California’s Shine the Light Law